make-software/casper-go-sdk/README.md

 ## Advanced usage

-It is crucial to have a clear understanding of the concept in order to avoid common mistakes or misuse of functionality.
+It is crucial to have a clear understanding of the SDK structure and its functionalities in order to avoid common mistakes or misuse of functionality.
 The SDK consists of several packages that have strict dependencies.

 If we were to present the packages in different layers, the structure would be as follows (in ascending order, from low to high):